Plant Guides12 min read

 Light Requirements

-University of New Hampshire research tested three daily light integrals (DLI) with an 18-hour photoperiod and found that lighting is one of the strongest predictors of yield.
-The table below summarizes the three light levels tested and their outcomes:
+The UNH study tested three daily light integrals (DLI) with an 18-hour photoperiod and found that lighting is one of the strongest predictors of yield:

 DLILight IntensityResult